 Space and natural light are two qualities that grasp the attention of home buyers first.
 For both indoor and outdoor, it’s natural light that you will work with most often.
 If there is any contextual lighting around, use it to your advantage!
 However, shooting on a sunny day is not always ideal (unless you live in South Florida.)
 So in order to capture the brightest and best shots, it’s better to photograph at the beginning or end of the day.

 But the properties of daylight are constantly changing what with the intensity, color, and direction of the light, etc. Therefore, emphasizing the natural light by using a wide-angle camera lens will capture the essence of the space.
 After-all, shooting in low-light situations is not only about technical know-how but also personal creativity to capture the ultimate photograph.

 Be aware however that it is sometimes good to turn on lamps even in daylight, to create a warm atmosphere and balance the light between the inside and the outside.

 A successful photo depends on whether it’s been well framed or not.
 Try photographing the room from several different angles to get the best framing.
 To avoid volume distortion, don’t take photos from high-view or low-view angles.

-Make sure you keep the photo simple: don't clutter the frame with too many objects at once, and try to keep colours relatively coherent.
-Another thing you have to remember is to try to not put furniture in the centre of the shot; you're trying to capture the space as a whole, not specific parts of the interior.
+Make sure you keep the photo simple: don't clutter the frame with too many objects at once, and try to keep colors relatively coherent.
+Another thing you have to remember is to try to not put furniture in the center of the shot; you're trying to capture the space as a whole, not specific parts of the interior.

 Try to find patterns and themes you can play on in the shot to make the picture look good in itself.
 This is about photography as well as marketing!